Text Link

 What is "diet culture"?

-Diet culture doesn’t have one clear definition, but it typically refers to a group of societal beliefs that overly value physical appearance, typically pitting thinness or fitness as the ideal, and conflating the achievement of these body shapes with moral superiority.1
+Diet culture doesn’t have one clear definition, but it generally refers to a group of societal beliefs that overly value physical appearance, typically pitting thinness or muscularity as the ideal and equating the achievement of these body shapes with moral superiority.1

-These kinds of messages are all around us, from marketing food as “skinny girl” or “guilt-free,” to magazines advertising celebrity weight loss programs, to apps that encourage and track weight loss, to social media influencers and the weight loss trends they push, regardless of health consequences.
+These kinds of messages are all around us, from marketing food as “skinny girl” or “guilt-free,” to magazines advertising celebrity weight loss programs, to apps that encourage and track weight loss or even food restriction, to social media influencers and the weight loss trends they push, regardless of health consequences.2

-As people have become more sensitive toward issues of weight and mental health over the years, the messaging of diet culture has also evolved, changing from more overt dieting tips to messages that are apparently health-inspired.
-Influencers may now tout "eating clean," "lifting heavy," or doing other things to "focus on their health," rather than declaring that they're trying to get skinny.
+As people have become more aware of issues around weight and mental health over the years, the messaging of diet culture has also evolved, changing from more overt dieting tips to messages that claim to be health-focused.
+Influencers may now tout "eating clean," "lifting heavy," or doing other things to "focus on their health" rather than declaring that they're promoting weight loss.

 The problems with diet culture

-Even when presented sincerely or unknowingly preached as health-affirming, diet culture is loaded with a number of problematic or objectively false ideas that can be dangerous if internalized.
+Even when presented sincerely or unknowingly preached as health-promoting, diet culture is loaded with several problematic or objectively false ideas that can be dangerous if internalized.

 Promoting dangerous ideas